Dewaeq/binairo/README.md

-# Rust Sudoku Solver
+# Rust Binairo Solver
-Solve sudokus in Rust using the backtracking algorithm
+Solve binairos in Rust using the backtracking algorithm